The timber we choose to work with and why

 We have worked with a variety of materials and processes over the twenty plus years of our business – utilising metals, alloys, stone, plaster, resins, fabrics, foams and timber – a material we have explored with steam bending, moulding, laminating and turning just to name a few processes.
 Over time we have stopped using materials with poor environmental credentials either in their production, processing, transportation or disposal.
 We still use a small amount of steel, predominantly in hardware and lighting frames – and some fabrics such as cotton and linen but our work is now 95% timber.
 Additionally, we are now finishing our pieces with an oil/wax product which, when fully cured, is strong and durable.
 It’s a natural product and produces a soft, light natural finish.
 As a result of the way we design and manufacture our pieces our waste is minimal.
 Any timber waste is used in heating our home and studio workshop.
 We only purchase biodegradable materials and we re-use any material which comes from our suppliers.

 Our designs and where we fit in the market

-We are a small studio and while we have chosen to concentrate on lighting and smaller pieces we continue to service our trade clientele in Australia (with the addition of a few select retail outlets) and are still well positioned to collaborate on project based work.
-We have recently commenced the process of having our products certified for the European market and we are promoting our work in international markets.
+We are a small studio producing both furniture and lighting.
+We continue to service our trade clientele in Australia (with the addition of a few select retail outlets for lighting only) and are still well positioned to collaborate on project based work.
 Our output will always be small – not only because of our size, but because of the way we go about designing and producing our work.
 We see our designs as evolving, forming a part of a big jigsaw which is ever changing and is ultimately – our body of work.
 We aim to design and produce pieces which will have a long life in terms of design relevance as well as durability.
 The designs are simple and classic.
-Original and a little bit quirky.
 The products designed by Pierre and Charlotte are practical, beautifully crafted, original and environmentally responsible.